Chart Color Schemes

 Lavington is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Lavington, as evaluated in the latest Census, consisted of 77.9% houses and 22.2% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
-This compares to Non-Metro NSW's structure which was 83.2% houses and 16.8% other dwellings.
-Home ownership in Lavington stood at 31.2%, with the rest of dwellings either mortgaged (29.2%) or rented (39.7%).
-The median monthly mortgage repayment in the area was $1,300, lower than Non-Metro NSW's average of $1,430.
-The median weekly rent figure in Lavington was recorded at $250, compared to Non-Metro NSW's $265.
-Nationally, Lavington's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Lavington, as per the latest Census evaluation, 77.9% of dwellings were houses, with the remaining 22.2% comprising semi-detached homes, apartments, and other types.
+This contrasts with Non-Metro NSW's figures of 83.2% houses and 16.8% other dwellings.
+Home ownership in Lavington stood at 31.2%, with mortgaged properties at 29.2% and rented ones at 39.7%.
+The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,430, while the median weekly rent was $250, compared to Non-Metro NSW's $265.
+Nationally, Lavington's mortgage repayments were significantly lower at $1,300 against Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing